Jailed Iranian 'Zombie Angelina Jolie' Fatemeh Khishvand has coronavirus

-Fatemeh Khishvand, also known by her Instagram name Sahar Tabar, rose to fame after she posted photos of herself as a zombie with a face similar to Angelina Jolie.
+Fatemeh Khishvand, also known by her Instagram name Sahar Tabar, rose to fame after she posted photos of herself as a zombie with a face similar to Angelina Jolie's.

 The news of Khishvand contracting the coronavirus came from her lawyer, but was denied by Mehdi Mohammadi, the head of Shahr-e Rey women's prison, who told Iran's ISNA news agency that "the news released by the lawyer of Fatemeh Khishvand is not true and I deny it."